-A simple and pantry friendly vegetarian or vegan puttanesca that’s easy to pull together and in minimal time.
-Garlic, pepper flakes and capers infuse their pungent flavors in a rich tomato sauce while Kalamata olives offer texture and more briny goodness.
-This spaghetti alla puttanesca is vegetarian or vegan and easily gluten free.
+A simple vegetarian or vegan puttanesca that’s easy to pull together and in minimal time.
+Garlic, pepper flakes and capers infuse their pungent flavors in a rich tomato sauce while Kalamata olives offer texture and more briny goodness in this pantry friendly vegetarian puttanesca.

 I wish I could say this vegetarian spaghetti alla puttanesca recipe was inspired by a trip to Naples, overlooking the Italian countryside while sipping a bottle of wine.
 But no, rather, it was inspired by my husband, years ago when he requested it for dinner in our Texas kitchen.
 Ha!
 A rare thing, his request, so I got to work.

 This was when I was eating fish, and so I whipped up a puttanesca recipe that included anchovies.
 It was flavorful and absolutely memorable.
 So simple and easy, it became a recipe I made on regular rotation.

 Pasta puttanesca is a classic Italian dish invented in Naples.
 This simple recipe is greater than the sum of its parts, culminating into a salty, briny and garlicky combination that’s simply comforting and so satisfying.

 To keep this recipe vegetarian and vegan however, I’ve omitted the anchovies that are included in some traditional recipes and opt for vegan Worchestshire sauce to keep that umami flavor apparent.
 I gleaned this idea from a recipe and olive tasting class with Divina, maker of fine olives and antipasti, some years ago.
 I’ve been making it this way ever since.

 Simple ingredients and quick to pull together, this vegetarian and vegan puttanesca is perfect for busy nights when you want big flavor and little effort.
 Share with a hearty salad and crusty bread and dinner is ready in no time!